20 Free Summer Programs for High School Students

 Eligibility: High school sophomores and juniors who are at least 15 years of age and not older than 18 by June 23, 2024.

 Integrated with the UCSF Benioff Children's Hospital Oakland, this summer program offers students one-on-one mentorship with health care providers and researchers, along with access to unique workshops, seminars, training, simulations, and networking opportunities.
-The goal of the program is to stimulate an interest in health sciences for underrepresented students, while helping them build their professional skills for a STEM career.
+The goal of the program is to stimulate interest in health sciences among underrepresented students while helping them build professional skills for a STEM career.

 During the program, you will conduct clinical or basic science research under your mentor’s guidance.
 At the end of the program, you will present your independent research findings to the scientific community, many of which continue on as future grants, publications, and advances in healthcare.